- Poor Packaging

 - Use sturdy boxes: When choosing a box for your shipment, select something that won't break easily.
 A good rule of thumb is to use a box at least twice as big as the item inside.
 If you're sending multiple items, consider using a larger box for each one.

-- Keep the contents visible: If you're shipping a large object, like furniture or a piece of machinery, try placing it in a box that has enough room around the edges to allow you to see the entire object clearly.
-You'll be able to check the dimensions and ensure that there aren't any hidden surprises waiting for you once your item arrives.
+- Keep the contents visible: If you're shipping a large object, like furniture or machinery, try placing it in a box with enough room around the edges to allow you to see the entire object clearly.
+This will allow you to check the dimensions and ensure that there aren't any hidden surprises waiting for you once your item arrives.

-- Put heavy objects on top: Packaging experts recommend putting heavier items on top of lighter ones when stacking boxes together.
-That way, if anything falls off the stack, the heaviest item will keep everything else from falling with it.
+- Put heavy objects on top: Packaging experts recommend stacking heavier items on top of lighter ones when possible.
+That way, if anything falls off the stack, the heaviest item will prevent everything else from falling with it.

 - Pack fragile items separately: You should never pack fragile items next to other items that could damage them.
 Instead, pack these items into their own separate container so they can stay safe until they reach their final destination.

 - Overpacking: You probably already know not to send too many items through the mail.
-But did you know that you shouldn't pack more than two times the weight of the actual product?
+But did you know that you shouldn't pack more than two times the actual product's weight?
 Overpacking causes unnecessary stress on the delivery truck, which can lead to damage.

 Forgetting About the Weather